December 2015 – December 2016

 We’re trying to do the right thing by Italy, not putting our hand out for anything, paying our way, and this is how we’re treated – bid her and her colleague a good day, and stormed off.

 Since this, my partner applied for his EU Health travel card online and waiting on its arrival before the next onslaught.

 Today is my turn to be the good cop.

 Having flown back to Australia for the interview for my 12-month visa, my passport now contains the visa stamp.
 Although within 8 days of arriving, I still must submit a ‘Kit’ at the Post Office, pay another €80, and book an appointment with the Questura.
 That interview is scheduled for December, in 2 months.

 Today is that appointment at the Questura at 10:55 am.

-I was also advised that I would have to re-apply for my next 12-month visa two months prior to my current visa expiring.
-This could be done in Cosenza…let’s hope so, I’m not flying back to Australia again.
+Although different officers advise different things, the last officer advises I can’t leave Italy until this card comes through.
+I’m also advised that I must re-apply for my next 12-month-visa two months prior to my current visa expiring and this can be done in Cosenza – let’s hope so as I’m not flying back to Australia.